yoriiis/chunks-webpack-plugin/README.md

 ### `outputPath`

-`string = 'default'`
+`string = null`

 Tells plugin whether to personalize the output path of generated files (need absolute path).
-By default the plugin will use `output.path` from the Webpack configuration.
+By default the plugin will use `options.output.path` from the [Webpack configuration](https://webpack.js.org/configuration/output/#outputpath).

 ```javascript
 new ChunksWebpackPlugin({